skeeto/skeeto.github.com/_posts/2016-06-23-Stealing-Session-Cookies-with-Tcpdump.markdown

 noticed the problem (and then asked me about it) if not for that pop-up.

-I contacted the website's technical support almost two weeks ago and they never responded, nor did they fix any of their issues, so for now you can [see this all for yourself][rr].
+I contacted the website's technical support two weeks ago and they never responded, nor did they fix any of their issues, so for now you can [see this all for yourself][rr].

 ### Finding the session cookies